hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/1-protein.rst

 We are using Ambertools to choose the desired protonation form of H178.
 You can select the appropriate form of HIS by renaming HIS to HIE (proton on NE2), HID (proton on ND1), or HIP (both protons).
-Don't worry by the residue numbers here, amber's residue number starts from 0, instead of PDB's 1.
+Don't worry about the residue numbers here, amber's residue number starts from 0, instead of PDB's 1.

 .. code-block::